 For social media to work, you need to create regular content.
 With so many marketing messages, it is easy for people to forget about you, but being there every week in a valuable way keeps you top of mind and builds relationships over time.
 Creating a tweet or taking a photo for Instagram is easy compared to creating a video.
 Creating one video is tough.
 Creating a series of video, especially on a weekly basis, can seem impossible.
 The internet is crowded with video that no one wants to watch.
-So, what do you do to keep from adding to the pile?
+So, what do you do to keep from adding to the pile and ensure you have effective video marketing?

 First, quality is more important than quantity.
 However, just like your favorite TV show, people need to know that there will be more videos for them to watch.
 If you can’t create weekly content, then figure out what frequency works for you and then stick to that schedule and let your audience know when to expect your next video.